Customer Service is More Perception, Less Reality

 What we might piece together during a conversation does not always correlate to reality.
 We may feel and do things that may surprise or appear off-putting to our customers.
 How do we manage this discord between what a client thinks and what’s actually happening?

-Using a wrong word could result in a slew of misunderstandings.
 All too often, we lament and dwell on the fact that our client misinterpreted a phone call, email or any other type of interaction.

 Most of the time, they’re honest mistakes: we forget to include information, come off a little too sarcastic or rude.
 At the same time, we need to remember that much more than our spoken words are augmented and reinterpreted by the person we’re talking to.